 We interpret the large noise levels at day time with electrical noise generated by the large machinery associated with the operation of the cable car and touristic facilities at the summit.
-The observed signal levels exhibited are large in comparison to expected low-frequency SP signals, yet low-pass filtering reveals a clear diurnal signal (Fig. 8, red line).
+The observed signal levels exhibited are large in comparison

+10 to expected low-frequency SP signals, yet low-pass filtering reveals a clear diurnal signal (Fig. 2, red line).
 While large noise levels normally would be undesirable, in the context of system tests we see them as an opportunity to make sure the system works even under those conditions.
-A wavelet-based frequency analysis of the noise data can be found in the supplement section S5, showing that the data noise is dominant in only a few frequency bands.
+A wavelet-based frequency analysis of the noise data can be found in the supplement section S5.